31 Mar The Truth about Insomnia

 A true insomniac will tell you that there is nothing romantic or lyrical about going without sleep for nights.
-Patients of insomnia find it difficult to go to sleep.
+Patients with insomnia find it difficult to go to sleep.
 An insomniac will often wake up several times during the night or wake too early and find it difficult to go back to sleep.
 It’s a sleep disorder that affects millions of people all over the world.
 However, it does not get the attention that it deserves.

 Insomnia can be divided into two categories; primary insomnia and secondary insomnia.
 Primary insomnia is a condition in which a person has sleep problems but it is not related to any other health condition.
 Secondary insomnia implies that the sleep problem is linked to another health concern.